martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 **NBA**

-I made training and test data sets with variables like DeltaTotalAssists, DeltaFieldGoalPercentage, DeltaTurnovers, DeltaOffensiveRebounds, etc. I will create a CART model to predict blowout games by looking at the differentials from these and other basketball game stats.
+I made training and test data sets with variables like DeltaTotalAssists, DeltaFieldGoalPercentage, DeltaTurnovers, DeltaOffensiveRebounds, etc. I then created a CART model to predict blowout games by looking at the differentials from these and other basketball game stats.

 Each node (or leaf) shows: